 A majority of the Company's Customer-Entities consist of corporate and governmental entities.
 A Customer-Entity is defined as each entity that is the ultimate parent of a party contracting with the Company.
 A limited number of Customer-Entities have accounted for a large part of the Company's revenue and accounts receivable to date.
 For the purpose of determining customer concentration and accounts receivable, unbilled receivables have been excluded from the accounts receivable balance.
-Two separate Customer-Entities accounted for 25% and 12%, respectively, of revenue for the three months ended January 31, 2024.
-One Customer-Entity accounted for 45% of revenue for the nine months ended January 31, 2023.
-Two separate Customer-Entities accounted for 27% and 13%, respectively, of revenue for the nine months ended January 31, 2023.
-Two separate Customer-Entities accounted for 18% and 14%, respectively, of accounts receivable at January 31, 2024.
-Two separate Customer-Entities accounted for 20% and 18%, respectively, of accounts receivable at April 30, 2023.
+One Customer-Entity accounted for 23% of revenue for the three months ended July 31, 2024.
+One Customer-Entity accounted for 32% of revenue for the three months ended July 31, 2023.
+Two separate Customer-Entities accounted for 18% and 14%, respectively, of accounts receivable at July 31, 2024.
+Two separate Customer-Entities accounted for 25% and 16%, respectively, of accounts receivable at April 30, 2024.

 Accounts receivable includes billed and unbilled receivables, net of allowance of doubtful accounts.
 Trade accounts receivable are recorded at invoiced amounts and do not bear interest.
 The allowance for credit losses is based on the Company's assessment of the collectability of accounts receivable by considering various factors, including the age of each outstanding invoice, customer type, the collection history of each customer, historical write-off experience, current and near-term macroeconomic conditions and uncertainties.
 The expectation of collectability is based on a review of credit profiles of customers, contractual terms and conditions, current economic trends, and historical payment experience.
-Accounts receivable included unbilled receivables as of January 31, 2024 and April 30, 2023 of \$102.6 million and \$77.6 million, respectively.
+Accounts receivable included unbilled receivables as of July 31, 2024 and April 30, 2024 of \$81.5 million and \$62.3 million, respectively.